Haskayne School of Business

 The Haskayne School of Business is the University of Calgary's business school, located in Calgary, Alberta, Canada.
 It is named after Richard F. Haskayne, who gave one of the largest endowments to a business school in Canada.
 The school offers undergraduate, masters, and PhD degrees, as well as executive education programs.
-Haskayne is ranked as one of the top business schools in Canada and Top 100 in the world.
+Haskayne is ranked as one of the top business schools in Canada and one of the top 100 in the world.

 History

 Founded as the Faculty of Business in 1967 and renamed Faculty of Management in 1978, the school was later renamed in honour of Richard F. Haskayne in 2002.
 In 1986, the faculty moved into the newly constructed Scurfield Hall, which was the result of donations made by Ralph Scurfield, his family, and Nu-West Group of Companies.
 The new building cost $16 million.
-In 1991 an additional floor was added to the building at a cost of $3.3 million.
+In 1991, an additional floor was added to the building at a cost of $3.3 million.

-In 2002 Richard (Dick) Haskayne, a University of Alberta graduate, made a $16 million contribution to the school.
+In 2002, Richard (Dick) Haskayne, a University of Alberta graduate, made a $16 million contribution to the school.
 The school was named in his honour.
 Haskayne donated $8 million in cash and $8.7 million in land.
 In 2006, the 219-acre parcel of land was sold to the City of Calgary for $20 million.

+In 2018, the University announced a capital expansion project, Mathison Hall, which was the result of a $20 million gift from Ronald P. Mathison, a Calgary entrepreneur and chairman of Matco Investments, as well as other business leaders.
+Mathison’s father, Ken, was a lifelong friend of Richard Haskayne.
+The building broke ground in May 2020, and opened on January 9, 2023, at a cost of $90 million.
+The new four-storey, 10,000-square-metre building will expand the capacity to accommodate an additional 4,000 Haskayne School of Business students.
+Upon its opening, Haskayne Dean Jim Dewald called it “the most advanced business school building in Canada”.

 Programs

 Undergraduate

-The Haskayne School of Business offers four year Bachelor of Commerce degrees in 18 concentrations, as well as degrees in Hotel and Resort Management (BHRM).
+The Haskayne School of Business offers four-year Bachelor of Commerce degrees in 18 concentrations.
 BComm concentrations include Accounting, Business Process Management, Energy Management, Entrepreneurship & Innovation, Finance, General Commerce, HR and Organizational Dynamics, International Business, Management Information Systems, Marketing, Operations Management, Personal Financial Planning, Petroleum and Land Management, Real Estate, Risk Management and Insurance, Risk Management: Insurance and Finance, Supply Chain Management, Tourism Management, and Tourism Management & Marketing.

 A BComm Cooperative Education program is available, allowing students to gain hands-on experience in their field prior to graduating.

 MBA / Executive MBA

-The Haskayne School of Business offers full and part-time MBA programs.
-In 2009 the Financial Times ranked the Haskayne Executive MBA program 36th overall in the world, 4th in Canada.
+The Haskayne School of Business offers full- and part-time MBA programs.
+In 2009, the Financial Times ranked the Haskayne Executive MBA program 36th overall in the world and fourth in Canada.